edlink/docs/guides/v2.0/authorization.md

 # Authorization

+## Authorizing OAuth 2.0 (and Most Internal Requests)

+Accessing the Edlink Graph API requires your secret key, which is available after you create an application in your Edlink Dashboard.
+Your secret key acts as a bearer token and conveys your identity to Edlink.
+Therefore, all requests must be made over HTTPS to avoid exposing the key to the public.
+We will redirect or reject all requests not made via HTTPS.

 ## Authorizing Graph API Requests

 Accessing the Edlink Graph API requires your secret key, which is available after you create an application in your Edlink Dashboard.